 I am an applied social scientist by training.
-Currently, I am a PhD candidate at the Department of Urban Studies & Planning at MIT, studying public policy and planning, with a focus on urban sustainability and institutional innovation.
+I hold a Ph.D. in Environmental Policy and Planning from the Department of Urban Studies & Planning at MIT, with a particular focus on renewable energy, climate justice and resilience.

 Current research projects include:

 Advancing public interest technologies: role of intermediary organizations.

 Urban resilience: knowledge gaps, operationalization, and capacity building.

 Evaluating a clinical approach to helping cities assess vulnerabilities to cyberattacks.